 Prior to joining the firm, Sally was a partner at Outten & Golden LLP, a plaintiff-side employment firm with a national presence.
 Sally also previously worked as a staff attorney at the D.C.
 Employment Justice Center, where she won two bench trials.
 She clerked for the Honorable Frank Montalvo, U.S. District Judge in the Western District of Texas, El Paso Division.
 In addition to serving as Judge Montalvo’s law clerk, Sally drafted speeches and papers in Spanish on topics ranging from arbitration to due process in support of Judge Montalvo’s position on the Committee on International Judicial Relations.

-Sally speaks frequently about issues facing LGBTQ employees and low-wage workers.
+Sally is a member of Employment Law 360’s Employment Authority Wage & Hour Editorial Board.
+Sally also speaks frequently about issues facing LGBTQ employees and low-wage workers.
 She has won several awards and received national recognition for her litigation skills, including: